 Get your article in front of hundreds of practicing professionals

-The Society for Technical Communication’s Instructional Design & Learning special interest group (IDL SIG) invites undergraduate- and graduate-level students to submit an article related to instructional design for publication in our quarterly newsletter, IDeaL: Design for Learning.
-Besides having your article published in a professional publication read by hundreds of practicing instructional designers, you will receive a one-year complimentary STC student membership, which includes a membership in the IDL SIG.
+The Society for Technical Communication’s Instructional Design & Learning community of practice (IDL CoP) invites undergraduate- and graduate-level students to submit an article related to instructional design for publication in our quarterly newsletter, IDeaL: Design for Learning.
+Besides having your article published in a professional publication read by hundreds of practicing instructional designers, you will receive a one-year complimentary STC student membership, which includes a membership in the IDL CoP.

 And that’s not all.
-With your permission, the IDL SIG will submit selected articles for inclusion in the Technical Communication Body of Knowledge (TCBOK).
+With your permission, the IDL CoP will submit selected articles for inclusion in the Technical Communication Body of Knowledge (TCBOK).
 If your article is accepted for inclusion in the TCBOK, you will earn an additional one-year STC/IDL membership!
-You can also insert another link in your résumé to your article in the TCBOK, which is available for reference by thousands of professional technical communicators.
+You can also insert another link to your article in the TCBOK in your résumé or online portfolio, which is available for reference by thousands of professional technical communicators.

 Here is what L. Stoe said about having his article published in our newsletter:

 Being published under the Student Outreach Program provided a forum for me to apply and test my skills learned in my classes in Technical Communication & Professional Writing.
 The competitive process was fun and increased my self-confidence.
 I printed the published article and showed it as I interviewed for a new position as a technical publications writer just last month.
 I got the job and definitely feel that the published article helped me.
 Having a published article to show others strengthens any portfolio.
 I encourage others to go for it . . .
 I cannot overstate how nice it was to show my article during my interviews.
 (Read his article at http://www.stcidlsig.org/engaging-the-reluctant-learner/ .)

 The process: How to enter the Student Outreach Article Competition

 - Download the complete EntryPacket2020-21 from this page.